Lobesitdoll/mdncomp/README.md

 New main core with improved search algorithm to get you faster and more flexible to the compatibility data.

-- Browser Compatibility Data (BCD)
+- Browser Compatibility Data (BCD from Mozilla Developer Network)
   - Search **API, CSS, HTML, HTTP, JavaScript, MathML, SVG, WebDriver and WebExtensions**.
   - Search and list features using paths, wildcards, fuzzy terms or regular expressions
+  - Search case (in)sensitive
   - Navigate by path and branches
   - Shows data on the command line as a ANSI colored ASCII formatted table
   - Lists children features